 Columbia River Sturgeon fishing offers an amazing combination of scenic beauty with the ability to catch huge fish.
-We guide Sturgeon fishing charters in the lower 140 miles of river from the mouth in Astoria, Oregon, to Bonneville Dam.
+We guide Sturgeon fishing charters in the lower 200 miles of river from the mouth in Astoria, Oregon, to above Bonneville Dam.
 Opportunities are seasonal and each location offers a different experience.
 Take a look around and contact us on our Questions & Reservations page or give us a call to allow us to help guide you in the right direction for your Columbia River Sturgeon fishing trip.

 The Columbia River is famous for its oversize sturgeon.
 Some of these fish will weigh in excess of several hundred pounds, while a typical fish is in the 125 pound class.
 These fish have mouths the size of hubcaps and as you can imagine, can really pull.
 Fighting belts and big time gear is the only way to take on these fish.
 I have people come from all over the country to test their metal against these trophy size sturgeon and have yet to see anyone less than impressed upon seeing these giants for the first time.